Watch out for fake dealer sites

 Switch: A legitimate transaction is about to occur, and all of a sudden, the wiring instructions change.
 The bad actor has compromised one of the seller’s email accounts and is waiting for an opportunity to interject new wiring instructions at the last minute.

-Here are some of the steps you can take to protect you and your operation against online equipment scams:
+Here are some of the steps you can take to protect yourself and your operation against online equipment scams:

 Ask Questions